sundials-codes/sundials-manyvector-demo/README.md

   value of the `HDF5_ROOT` environment variable.
 If not set, CMake will attempt to automatically locate a HDF5 install on the system.

-When `RAJA` is installed with CUDA support the following additional variables may also be set:
+When RAJA is installed with CUDA support enabled, the following additional variables may also be set:

 * `CMAKE_CUDA_COMPILER` - the CUDA compiler to use e.g., `nvcc`.
 If not set,
   CMake will attempt to automatically detect the CUDA compiler.